makersacademy/student-directory/06_adding_more_info.md

 puts "#{student[0]} (#{student[1]} cohort)"
 ````

-If you guess that it doesn't communicate its intent well enough, you're right.
+If your guess that it doesn't communicate its intent well enough, you're right.
 If you read this line in isolation, you can see that it's printing some information about a student but you don't know anything else.
 Is `student[0]` a name?
 A first name?
 A last name?
 An average grade?
 Even though you can answer these questions by reading the entire program, you should strive to write code that's easy to understand as it is.

 Let's fix this problem.
-Let's store the student data not in arrays but in hashes (:pill:  [hashes](https://github.com/makersacademy/course/blob/master/pills/hashes.md) )
+Let's store the student data not in arrays but in hashes (:pill:  [Hashes](https://github.com/makersacademy/pre_course/blob/master/pills/hashes.md) )

 ````ruby
 students = [